Sport

 The 46-year-old does have limited experience within the women’s game from his time at Brighton, but that was as part of a far broader role.
 He is not a regular attendee of women’s games, although sources at the club suggest he does watch the team play via in-house feeds.

 Emma Hayes used to put down the longevity of her success to a mantra: “If it ain’t broke, smash it up.”
 Well, Winstanley and Stewart have taken a sledgehammer to the women’s team.
-But now there is no one left with the expertise to rebuild it.
+But now there is no one left with the expertise to repair the damage.

 Follow